AmrGomaa3/assembly_learn/to_lower/README.md

 ### Conversion loop:
 - Length of user input is stored in `rcx` for the loop counter.
-- `dec rcx` to skip the newline character at the end.
+- `dec rcx` to skip the newline character included at the end of input.

   ```asm
   or byte [rsi], 00100000b